 - 1. What kinds of activities will the ACDFS support? - 2.
 Are proposals required to meet all four main objectives of the ACDFS? - 3.
-What are the differences between Springboard Grants and Project Grants? - 4.
-What is the apportionment of the annual provisions between Springboard Grants and Project Grants? - 5.
+What are the differences between Springboard Grant and Project Grant? - 4.
+What is the apportionment of the annual provisions between Springboard Grant and Project Grant? - 5.
 Will regular activities be funded? - 6.
-Will applications be allowed to carry a component of cultural exchange? - 7.
+What areas that the applicant should pay attention to when proposing an event intended to become an annual or regular occurrence? - 7.
+Will applications be allowed to carry a component of cultural exchange? - 8.
 Will projects promoting literary arts be accepted for application?

-Are there any application categories not being accepted? - 8.
-Are there any restrictions on receiving sponsorships and/or donations?
+Are there any application categories not being accepted? - 9.
+In case the nature of proposal fits in with more than one category, which category should be selected? - 10.
+Are there any restrictions on receiving non-government sponsorships, donations or advertisements?

-Matching Mechanism of Springboard Grants
+Matching Mechanism of Springboard Grant

-- 9. What kinds of income are eligible for the matching grant? - 10.
+- 11. What kinds of income are eligible for the matching grant? - 12.
 How does the matching grant work?